HumanCellAtlas/sctools/README.rst

 Viewing Test Results and Coverage
 ---------------------------------

-to calculate and view test coverage cd to the ``sctools`` directory and type the following two commands to generate the report and open it in your web browser:
+To calculate and view test coverage cd to the ``sctools`` directory and type the following two commands to generate the report and open it in your web browser:

 .. code:: bash